AbyssV/practicing/markdown笔记/命令行和快捷键/git command.md

 >
 >And better than ```git add .``` is ```git add -p``` because it will interactively ask what to stage, this will show you all the changes again and will show you comment / logging that you forgot to remove as well.
 Also commit often, as large changes tend to be hard to review / oversee.

 when you `commit`, you in effect copy all staged files to the repository.
-The `-m` is a flag (that's what the hyphen indicates) which tells Git that the following string is a message to record with the commit.
+The `-m` is a flag (that's what the hyphen indicates) which tells git that the following string is a message to record with the commit.

 ```
 git commit -m "Committing a new file with my name"